Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Everything you need to know before buying real estate is included in our The Dominican Republic Property Pack

-We constantly update this blog post to reflect the latest rules and requirements as they evolve.
+We constantly update this blog post to reflect the latest rules, thresholds, and practical realities for foreign buyers in the Dominican Republic.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in the Dominican Republic.